doubleyooz/doubleyooz/README.md

 <h3 align="center">I'm eager to...</h3>
 <p align="center">
   - Work in a place where functional programming is the norm. <br>
-  - Eager to learn another technology<br>
+  - Work on my youtube channel. <br>
-  - Learn AI now or being jobless in a near future <br>
+  - Learn AI now or being jobless in a near future (I choose being jobless) <br>
   - Master Figma. <br>
   - Try out <i>solidJs</i>. <br>
-  - Work on my youtube channel. <br>
-  - Quit college. <br>

 </p>
-<h4 align="center">PLEASE CONSIDER TO CALL ME FOR ANY POSITION OR TO WORK IN ANY PROJECT (PAID OR NOT)</h4>

 ## 🥸 Support me
    <h3 align="center">Do want to send me some love?
 Any help will make a huge impact in my life 🙌</h3>